Matt Huffman: Positions and policies

 Huffman has introduced measures that would increase from 70 to 75 the maximum age at which an attorney could seek election as a judge.
 Proponents include the Supreme Court of Ohio, the Ohio State Bar Association and the Association of Municipal/County Judges.
 Ultimately, the legislation passed the Ohio House of Representatives 70–17 and with passage by the Senate, will go to the ballot in November 2011.
 In talking of his support of the measure, Huffman has acknowledged that in the 129th Ohio General Assembly, the Ohio House of Representatives has members ranging from ages 21 to 77.

 He has also sought to abolish a Bureau of Motor Vehicles program which randomly sends out about 5,400 letters each week requiring Ohio drivers send in proof of insurance, stating "chronically uninsured," people who can't afford insurance or have multiple license suspensions, find ways around the verification program because they need to drive to work.
 "We're not going to solve that problem."

 A supporter of S.B.
 5 which looks to limit collective bargaining, Huffman says that the bill controls government, and brings fairness and transparency to the public.

 Huffman is a supporter of a provision that is set to allow drilling in state parks, saying that it could be an asset to helping to reinvigorate Ohio's lackluster economy if it takes off.
 He voted for its passage out of the Ohio House of Representatives.

 In 2021, he voted for legislation that would make it harder to build wind and solar energy projects in Ohio.
 Solar and wind energy projects could be killed by local officials, whereas natural gas and oil projects could not.
 Huffman argued that this discrepancy was warranted because renewable energy production did not produce enough energy in Ohio.

+In 2019, Huffman co-sponsored Ohio Senate Bill 23, widely known as the "Heartbeat Bill."
+The legislation prohibited most abortions once cardiac activity is detected in an embryo, typically around six weeks into pregnancy.
+The bill does not include exceptions for rape or incest.
+Governor Mike DeWine signed the bill into law on April 11, 2019.
+In November 2023, voters overturned the law by passing an amendment to the state's constitution that codified abortion rights up to the point of fetal viability.